Master of Fine Arts in Dance

 On-Campus and Distance Education Degree Programs

-A student must complete 18 credit hours in resident study at Texas A&M University to satisfy the residence requirement for the Master of Fine Arts in Dance degree.
+A student must complete 18 semester credit hours in resident study at Texas A&M University to satisfy the Residence Requirement for the Master of Fine Arts in Dance degree.

-Students who are employed full-time while completing their degree may fulfill total residence requirements by completion of less-than-full time course loads each semester.
-In order to be considered for this, the student is required to submit a Petition for Waivers and Exceptions along with verification of his/her employment to the Graduate and Professional School.
+Students who are employed full-time while completing their degree may fulfill the total Residence Requirement by completion of less-than-full time course loads each semester.
+To be eligible, the student is required to submit a Petition for Waivers and Exceptions through the Document Processing Submission System (DPSS) along with verification of employment to the Graduate and Professional School.

 On-Campus and Distance Education Degree Programs